AMANKUMAR22MCA/mynotes-dockerized/README.md

    PostgreSQL stores all notes data, ensuring reliability and scalability for data operations.

 4. **Dockerized Setup**:
-   All components (frontend, backend, and database) are containerized using Docker, and communication happens within a shared Docker network.
+   All components (frontend with Nginx, backend, and database) are containerized using Docker, and communication happens within a shared Docker network.
 ---

 ## Installation and Setup ⚙️